Biden's massive spending spree stalled by Democratic allies pushing back on far-left demands

 PELOSI CAGEY ABOUT WHEN HOUSE MIGHT VOTE ON RECONCILIATION BILL: ‘I’LL LET YOU KNOW'

 "I believe that the House must proceed responsibly and not take up the final text of the Build Back Better Act until three conditions are met," Golden said.
+He said those conditions are "official scoring from the nonpartisan Congressional Budget Office," vetting with the Senate and 72-hours to review the bill.

-"Anything less amounts to an implicit admission that party leaders do not want members to be able to fully analyze the bill before having to take a vote."
+"Anything less amounts to an implicit admission that party leaders do not want members to be able to fully analyze the bill before having to take a vote," Golden said.

-The offices of Schrader, Case, Murphy and Gottheimer did not immediately respond to requests for comment from Fox News for this story.
 In on-camera comments Thursday, Gottheimer was less definitive, and noted the bill text is going through yet more changes.
+A spokesperson for Gottheimer added that a Joint Committee on Taxation score which was released Thursday is enough for Gottheimer and he does not necessarily need to wait for the CBO score.

-Case told CNN he is sticking by the position laid out in the Tuesday letter.
+Case told CNN he is sticking by the position laid out in the Tuesday letter and wants a CBO score.

+The offices of Schrader, Case and Murphy did not immediately respond to requests for comment from Fox News for this story.

 Despite the apparent road blocks presented by these moderates, some top Democrats including Majority Leader Steny Hoyer, D-Md., are still proceeding as if they expect a vote to come relatively soon.